-Click on it and it will show you a list of all the apps that are currently on the device, but the cool part is that it will sort all of the ones that need updates at the top of the list.
+Click on it and it will show you a list of all the apps that are currently on the device.
+The cool part is that it will sort all of the apps needing updates at the top of the list.

 From the main home launcher screen, click on the app for the Google Play Store.

-On the left hand side, you’ll only find four menu options: Home, Games, My Apps and Settings.
+On the left-hand side, you’ll find four menu options: Home, Games, My Apps, and Settings.
 You can turn on Auto-Update Apps from within the Settings menu, as you would above.